Estimated reading time: 2 minutes

 Some of the most powerful people in magic are the “Bucks” who live on the Venezuelan shore…they are called Warahun.

 As with other folklore in Trinidad and Guyana, a “Buck” is also a little or short man who is kept and used by people to gain monetary success.
 They are spirits of small stature with sharp teeth and long claws, believed to possess magical powers.
 This is a common folklore character in Trinidad and Tobago that is often referred to mainly in cases where businesses or persons gain ultimate success in a short amount of time.

-I remember growing up in Arima; people used to say that the owners of Maharaj grocery store on King Street, had a one because their grocery business grew pretty quickly.
+I remember growing up in Arima; people used to say that Maharaj grocery store owners on King Street had a one because their grocery business grew pretty quickly.
 Folks used to tell the Maharaj’s kept the buck hidden in the grocery store.